J35HN/J35HN.github.io/demos/discrete_collision_pt2.md

 per second.
 I was able to control the fps of our canvas thanks to this [article](https://chriscourses.com/blog/standardize-your-javascript-games-framerate-for-different-monitors).
-Just that in this case I had to do some modifications so that our ball movement and the canvas respected the selected frames per second.
+Just that in this case I had to do some modifications so that our ball movement and the canvas respected the selected frame rate.

 While having 24 frames per second in our canvas with tunneling enabled, we can see our ball go out our box borders by a considerable amount.
 But, if we change our frames to 60 frames per second, this effect is reduced or canceled completely.

-If you wish to see the source code, follow this link.
+If you wish to see the source code, follow this [link](https://github.com/J35HN/J35HN.github.io/blob/main/assets/js/discreteCollisionPt2.js).

 ## Resources
 1. _Standardize your JavaScript games' framerate for different monitors_ written by **Christopher Lis** , on [Chriscourses.com](https://chriscourses.com/blog/standardize-your-javascript-games-framerate-for-different-monitors).

+_Last time modified: 28/06/2024_